In this post we’re going to checkout some bad logo redesign fails.

 Capital One makes the bizarre move of adding more stuff to their new logo design.
 Usually, the designers are taking stuff away and making it simpler.
 Not these guys.

-Black & Decker
+The new Black & Decker logo redesign

 I have mixed feelings about this one.
 One the one hand the new logo is simpler which is good.
 Unfortunately, it also looks a little bargain basement which is not good for a premium brand.

 Myspace created some controversy when they changed their logo design.
-The uproar actually helped the brand.
+The uproar helped the brand.
 It brought it back into the spotlight.
 Which can only be a good thing for the brand?
 People were so annoyed with the new logo they ended up changing it back!

 Kodak here with a logo redesign.
 In a bizarre move, they made the logo much more unfriendly to modern technology with this logo design.
 It’s not a design that would work well on a small screen.
 The vertical copy is also a bad move.